-We can give you a definitive answer over the phone.
-Speak to an expert now on 0800 612 7456.
-You can also find out if you have a claim with our Personal Injury Claim Checker:
+We can give you a clearer answer over the phone.
+Speak to an expert now on 0800 376 1001.
+You can also find out if you have a claim with our Personal Injury Claim Checker.

 The amount of money you could claim for your injury will depend on: